 Luna Parc

 For over 30 years, skilled multimedia artist and designer Ricky Boscarino has transformed his cabin in the woods into an indoor and outdoor fantasy-fueled work of art.
 The result is a house of storybook dreams that feels imaginary.
 His brightly colored, eclectic private home, studio, and gardens are filled with gorgeous mosaics, stained glass, religious artifacts, and numerous surprising collections he has cultivated over the years.
-Twice a year, it can be viewed in person when it’s open to the public for an Open House at this NJ attraction in the summer and fall (sign up for the mailing list for tours beginning in May 2023), so mark your calendar to make sure you don’t miss it.
-If you can’t wait until then, make your own tour on the website and get up-to-date details about the live tours.
+The house opens 5-7 days a month from May through October for tours, which can be booked directly on the website—check back often for open dates.

 22 Degroat Road, Sandyston, NJ 07827